-I heard there's a student news show.
-How can I watch it?
+What is the student news show and how can I watch it?

 Newscene is OPRFHS' once-per-month television show highlighting activities, sports, and other happenings around the school.
 Students in the television department produce the show.
 Watch the episodes on the district YouTube page (OPRFUTube, under the playlist called Newscene).